jackcarey/fusion-add-in-playground/README.md

 1. copied `CommandSample` add-in directly from Fusion.
 Utilities > Add-ins menu. ![CommandSample in the UI](docs/CommandSampleSelection.png)
 2. renamed it to `JacksAddinPlayground`
 3. moved the existing scripts to a custom tab ![custom tab](docs/custom%20toolbar%20tab.png)
+4. added a custom command stub called 'SomethingDifferent'.

+To-do:

+1. Each `entry` file could be refactored such that duplicated code in `start()` and `stop()` is put into `general_utils`.
+2. Something actually useful with the Fusion API...